 You may use our Website only for lawful purposes.
 You may not use our Website:

-• To transmit, or procure the sending of, any unsolicited or unauthorised advertising or promotional material or any other form of similar solicitation (spam).
+- To transmit or procure the sending of any unsolicited or unauthorized advertising or promotional material or any other form of similar solicitation (spam).

 You also agree:

-We may from time to time provide interactive services on our Website, including, without limitation, chat rooms, bulletin boards, messaging services and feedback forms.
+From time to time, we may provide interactive services on our Website, including, without limitation, chat rooms, bulletin boards, messaging services, and feedback forms.

 Where we do provide any interactive service, we will provide clear information to you about the kind of service offered, if it is moderated and what form of moderation is used (including whether it is human or technical).

-These content standards apply to any and all material which you contribute to our Website, and to any interactive services associated with it.
+These content standards apply to any material that you contribute to our Website and any interactive services associated with it.

 You must comply with the spirit of the following standards, as well as the letter.
 The standards apply to each part of any contribution as well as to its whole.